Agent trust scoring, wallet dual scoring, sybil detection, and on-chain oracle. Every score shows its math.

 As of April 2026:

 We don't sell scores.
 There is no way to pay RNWY to improve an agent's trust score or suppress a sybil finding.
-Scores are computed from on-chain data only.
+Scores are computed from publicly verifiable data only.

 We don't make final judgments.
 RNWY provides intelligence, not verdicts.
 A low trust score is not a ban; a sybil flag is not an accusation.
 We show the patterns and the math.
 You decide what they mean for your use case.